thunil/Deep-Flow-Prediction/README.md

 a mask.
 The last three channels represent the target, containing one pressure and two velocity fields.

-summarize, in the TurDataset class the inputs `data.inputs` have the channels [free-stream x, free-stream y, mask], while the reference data `data.targets` has the channels [pressure, flow-velocity x, flow-velocity y].
+To summarize, in the TurDataset class the inputs `data.inputs` have the channels [free-stream x, free-stream y, mask], while the reference data `data.targets` has the channels [pressure, flow-velocity x, flow-velocity y].

 ## Convolutional neural network training